kolenaIO/kolena/docs/dataset/core-concepts/index.md

     ---

-    A dataset is a version controlled collection of datapoints.
+    A dataset is a version-controlled collection of datapoints.
     Datapoints represent customizable "units" of testing relevant to your problem, such as images or text with associated ground truths.